Connect with us

 Much of adolescent online safety research is from self-reported data such as surveys.
 There’s a need for more investigation of young people’s real-world private interactions and their perspectives on online risks.
 To address this need, my colleagues and I collected a large dataset of young people’s Instagram activity, including more than 7 million direct messages.
 We asked young people to annotate their own conversations and identify the messages that made them feel uncomfortable or unsafe.

-Using this dataset, we found that direct interactions can be crucial for young people seeking support on issues ranging from daily to mental health concerns.
+Using this dataset, we found that direct interactions can be crucial for young people seeking support on issues ranging from daily life to mental health concerns.
 Our finding suggests that these channels were used by young people to discuss their public interactions in more depth.
 Based on mutual trust in the settings, teens felt safe asking for help.

 Research suggests that privacy of online discourse plays an important role in the online safety of young people, and at the same time a considerable amount of harmful interactions on these platforms comes in the form of private messages.
 Unsafe messages flagged by users in our dataset included harassment, sexual messages, sexual solicitation, nudity, pornography, hate speech and sale or promotion of illegal activities.